 Sleeping in the pendulum clock

 In Austria, we have a funny saying.
 When someone misses every opportunity that comes his way, we say that he sleeps in the pendulum clock.
-It’s a cute mockery at someone who has not seen something coming.
-Any normal person would have caught that half asleep.
+It’s a cute mockery of someone who has not seen something coming.
+Any normal person would have caught that half-asleep.

-And this is a situation Natural Gas and its two fuel embodiments – CNG and LNG – find themselves in.
+This is the situation Natural Gas and its two fuel embodiments – CNG and LNG – find themselves in.

 Seen at face value, things should be very different.

-Both are attractive alternatives which don’t break the bank.
-They pass the smell test against diesel on the cost and on the reliability front.
+Both are attractive alternatives that don’t break the bank.
+They pass the smell test against diesel on the cost and reliability front.

 Methane-based fuels are not only clean.
 They have the potential to be emissions-free with very little extra technology.
 They will not break the bank and they are available right now.